GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

   </vegachart>
 </div>

-Poland’s scientific output, in this regard, shows a percentage increase significantly above average.
-Notably, a high number of declared COIs can be observed across much of Eastern Europe (as well as Norway), as illustrated in the map below.
+<strong>Poland’s scientific output, in this regard, shows a percentage increase significantly above average.</strong> Notably, a high number of declared COIs can be observed across much of Eastern Europe (as well as Norway), as illustrated in the map below.

 inserire mappa

-From this perspective, Romania holds the record for the highest proportion of articles with a declared COI relative to its total scientific output published on PubMed—with over 65% of articles featuring a publicly available conflict of interest statement.
+From this perspective, <strong>Romania holds the record for the highest proportion of articles with a declared COI relative to its total scientific output published on PubMed</strong> — with over 65% of articles featuring a publicly available conflict of interest statement.

 <div style="width: 900px; height: 500px; margin: 10px auto; overflow: hidden;">
   <vegachart